Skip to main content

 • Preview — Live preview of your built application

-• Design — Visual editor for themes, colors, and element-level edits.
+• Design — Visual editor for colors and element-level edits.
 See Visual Editor.

 • Code — File explorer and code editor to view or manually edit source files